Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 SRT is a transport protocol that enables the secure, reliable transport of data across unpredictable networks, such as the Internet.
 While any data type can be transferred via SRT, it is ideal for low latency (sub-second) video streaming.
-SRT provides dramatically improved bandwidth utilization compared to RTMP, allowing much higher contribution bitrates over long distance connections.
+SRT provides improved bandwidth utilization compared to RTMP, allowing much higher contribution bitrates over long distance connections.

 As packets are streamed from source to destination, SRT detects and adapts to the